-Employees who are recognized for their demanding work, milestones, and achievements are more likely to be engaged and stay at an organization.
-Everyone deserves to feel valued, appreciated, and recognized for their efforts in a meaningful way.
+Employees who are recognized for their work, milestones, and achievements are 2.7 times more likely to be engaged in their work.

 By implementing recognition programs and other strategies, you can greatly improve engagement and retention.
 People will stay where they feel valued.
 Recognized employees will feel empowered to help build a positive company culture, reach, and obtain company goals, and grow professionally.

-- Empower your employees.
-Trust your employees to use their judgment for projects and tasks and give them the opportunity to do more when they ask for it.
+We know disengaged employees are more likely to leave.
+But empowered employees are more likely to be engaged.
+Build a team of empowered employees by trusting employees.
+This means trusting employees to use their judgment for projects and tasks and give them the opportunity to do more when they ask for it.